UPDATED November 30, 2021

 There are no restrictions at this time; however, bell covers are recommended.
 As possible, maintain at least 8 feet of physical distance between the performers and others.

-- ASTM Level 3 or NATS-TMF Vocal Performance Masks* must be worn during all indoor singing activities, including rehearsals and classroom instruction.
+- ASTM Level 3 or NATS-TMF Vocal Performance Masks* must be worn during all indoor singing activities, including routine rehearsals and classroom instruction.

 Playing Wind Instruments: